awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 cdk init app --language python
 ```

-After the app has been created, also enter the following two commands to activate the app's Python virtual environment and install its dependencies\.
+After the app has been created, also enter the following two commands to activate the app's Python virtual environment and install the AWS CDK core dependencies\.

 ```
 source .venv/bin/activate